njuwill/bigfoot-tutorials/rstudio/RStudio Tutorial.md

 * impala-plot.R

     Fast query on a single big table to create project job counting report.
-Make a boxplot to present the results.
+Make a barplot to present the results.

 * impala-test.R